smaccm/phase2/README.md

 3. scripts
 4. smaccmpilot-build

-The camkes directory contains all of the source code for sel4 and symlinks to a few demo applications (under camkes/apps).
-The ramses-demo directory contains code to run the AADL Trusted Build.
-The scripts directory contains scripts for seting up the system environment and building code.
-The smaccmpilot-build directory contains Galois' code for the different applications in this deliverable.
+The camkes directory contains all of the source code for sel4 and symlinks to a few demo applications (under `camkes/apps`).
+The `ramses-demo` directory contains code to run the AADL Trusted Build.
+The `scripts` directory contains scripts for seting up the system environment and building code.
+The `smaccmpilot-build` directory contains Galois' code for the different applications in this deliverable.

 How do I Run The Examples?
 ===============

-If you run the `main.sh` script a symlink called "smaccmpilot" will appear in the camkes/apps directory.
-This app is built by the `main.sh` script, and the final image will appear at camkes/images/odroid-image.
+If you run the `main.sh` script a symlink called "smaccmpilot" will appear in the `camkes/apps` directory.
+This app is built by the `main.sh` script, and the final image will appear at `camkes/images/odroid-image`.

 To load this image make sure that the USB-to-UART adapter is connected to the build machine and the odroid.
 Go to the your home directory and runthe command: